Robert Carter I

 Robert Carter I (c.
 1664 – 4 August 1732) was an American planter, merchant, and colonial administrator who served as the acting governor of Virginia from 1726 to 1727.
-An agent for the Northern Neck Proprietary, Carter emerged as the wealthiest settler in the British colony of Virginia and received the sobriquet "King" from his contemporaries connoting his autocratic approach and political influence.
+An agent for the Northern Neck Proprietary, Carter emerged as the wealthiest settler in the British colony of Virginia and received the sobriquet "King Carter" from his contemporaries connoting his autocratic approach and political influence.
 He also served as speaker of the House of Burgesses and president of the Virginia Governor's Council.

 Born around 1664 at Corotoman in Lancaster County, Carter received a classical education and studied the tobacco trade in London.
 After returning to Virginia, he was elected a burgess in 1691 and represented the electoral constituency of Lancaster County consecutively during the 1695 to 1699 assemblies.
 He served as Speaker from 1696 to 1697 and in 1699 and Treasurer of Virginia from 1699 to 1705.
 Appointed to the Governor's Council by Francis Nicholson in 1699, Carter opposed Nicholson's policies in 1704 and influenced the governor's removal in 1705.

 Carter was appointed agent of the Northern Neck Proprietary in 1702 though lost the lease to his political opponent, Edmund Jenings, in 1711.
 He regained the proprietary in 1722 and was involved in the dismissal of Alexander Spotswood.
 In 1726, he was designated President of the Governor's Council and appointed Acting Governor when his predecessor died in office.
 Afflicted with gout in later life, Carter died on August 4, 1732, at Corotoman.